-Readings (the most important of these are marked .
+Readings (the most important of these are marked \.
 I give readings even for topics not covered this year, in case they are helpful.
 They are optional: you will be tested only on material in lectures.)

-These books are worth owning if you have a special interest in this field, but the Social Science Library (lending and reference) has at least half a dozen copies of each:
+These books are worth owning if you have a special interest in this field, but the Social Science Library (lending and reference) has copies of each:

-Colin Camerer, George Loewenstein, and Matthew Rabin, editors, Advances in Behavioral Economics, Princeton 2003 ("Advances" in the reading list)

-Colin Camerer, Behavioral Game Theory: Experiments on Strategic Interaction, Princeton 2003 ("BGT")
+- Colin Camerer, George Loewenstein, and Matthew Rabin, editors, Advances in Behavioral Economics, Princeton 2003 ("Advances" in the reading list) - Colin Camerer, Behavioral Game Theory: Experiments on Strategic Interaction, Princeton 2003 ("BGT")